World War II

 On 28 October, while Yorktown(CV-5), New Mexico (BB-40), and other American warships were screening a convoy ; these were some of the ships FDR had transferred from Pearl Harbor to the Atlantic in May 1941.
 A destroyer picked up a submarine contact and dropped depth charges while the convoy itself made the first of the convoy's three emergency changes of course.
 Late that afternoon, engine repairs to one of the ships in the convoy reduced the convoy's speed to 11 knots.

-During the night, the American ships intercepted strong German radio signals, indicating submarines probably in the vicinity reporting the group.
+During the night, the American ships intercepted strong German radio signals, indicating a submarine was reporting the group.
 RAdm Hewitt, commanding the escort force sent a destroyer to sweep astern of the convoy to destroy the U-boat or at least to drive him under.

 The next day, while cruiser scout-planes patrolled overhead, Yorktown and Savannah fueled their escorting destroyers, finishing the task just at dusk.
 On the 30th, Yorktown was preparing to fuel three destroyers when other escorts made sound contacts.
 The convoy subsequently made 10 emergency turns while Morris (DD-417) and Anderson (DD-411) dropped depth charges, and Hughes (DD-410) assisted in developing the contact.
 Anderson later made two more depth charge attacks, noticing "considerable oil with slick spreading but no wreckage."